Review the Existing Process

 6. LonLat_Similar, Zip_Same, Metadata = FALSE: These entries are most likely associated with a significant move out of the area and will be treated in the same manner as the fifth combination of assumptions.
 Their zip codes and other metadata might also contain typographical errors that will need to be assessed for completeness.

-7. LonLat_Similar, Metadata = FALSE and Zip_Same = TRUE OR LonLat_Similar, Zip_Same = FALSE and Metadata = TRUE: These results suggest significant moves, yet no change in either the zip code or other metadata.
-While it is plausible that the zip code might remain the same, it is unusual for none of the address entries to change.
-These are rare occurrences and will be investigated individually to assess for typographical errors.
+7. LonLat_Similar, Metadata = FALSE and Zip_Same = TRUE OR LonLat_Similar, Zip_Same = FALSE and Metadata = TRUE: These results suggest significant relocations with no change in zip code or other metadata.
+Though a stable zip code is plausible, no change across any address field is unusual.
+These rare cases will be individually reviewed for typographical errors.

 Below are graphs showing the distribution of representation across the seven different assumptions listed above.
 We observe that most outcomes fall into the categories of small or no moves, with over half of the data not indicating any typographical errors.
 A significant percentage of unique ABIs with at least one PO Box included are also represented in the first two conditions, following the same patterns as the left graph.